UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_05.md

 <center/>

-Notes: If insted of using JupyterLab you would like to push from the terminal you should write the command `git push`
+Notes: If insted of using JupyterLab you would like to push from the terminal you should write the command `git push`.
+When they

 ---